syncfusion-content/maui-docs/MAUI/Picker/picker-text-display-mode.md

 ## FadeAndShrink Mode

-In FadeAndShrink mode, the text color will fade, and the text font size will be reduced from the selected item.
+The fade and shrink mode are used to decrease the opacity and font size of time picker items from the selected item by setting the `TextDisplayMode` property to `FadeAndShrink` in `SfPicker`.

 {% tabs %}